Upcoming exhibition

 ABOUT

-Valentin Esparza is a multi-media artist whose work dissects the essence of Americana.
-Born in Aguascalientes, Mexico, and raised in Tulsa, Oklahoma, Valentin’s early career as a screen printer and fashion designer heavily influenced his use of iconography, narrative and repetition.
+I’m a multi-media artist whose dissects the meaning and mythology of Americana.
+I was born in Aguascalientes, Mexico, and had the pleasure of growing up in Tulsa, Oklahoma.
+My early career as a screen printer and fashion designer deeply influenced my approach to iconography, narrative, and repetition.

 History

-My career spans 16 years across various mediums including photography, screenprinting, graphic design, industrial design, interior design, software design and fashion design.
-But it started with a simple handbag I designed on my friend’s kitchen table and a t-shirt inspired by a photograph.
+My career spans 17 years across various mediums including fashion design, graphic design, industrial design, interior design, photography, screen printing, and software design.
+But it all started with a simple handbag I sewed together on my friend’s kitchen table and a t-shirt inspired by my friend Jensen’s photograph.